Shotbow/fudawiki-files/hanafuda/games/sakura.md

 # Notable Variations
 There are two main variations in overall scoring: the one which counts points cumulatively across rounds, used by Hanafuda Hawaii Style, and the one which instead counts round victories, used by Paradise Factors.

+The cumulative points system is the one described in the main part of this page.
+The round-counting system works as follows:

+Whenever a player wins a round, they receive a single token.
+If they win by at least 50 points, they instead receive two tokens, and if by at least 100 points, three tokens.
+Once the agreed-upon number of rounds has been played, the player with the greatent number of tokens is the winner.

 # Strategy
 There are four cards that contribute to 2 yaku each; thus, these should be considered more valuable than others and priority should be given to their capture.
 These are the [![monthicon_3.png](/hanafuda/icons/monthicon_3.png =20x)Curtain](/en/hanafuda/suits/cherry-blossom#flower-viewing-curtain), [![monthicon_7.png](/hanafuda/icons/monthicon_7.png =20x)Boar](/en/hanafuda/suits/bush-clover#boar), [![monthicon_9.png](/hanafuda/icons/monthicon_9.png =20x)Sake Cup](/en/hanafuda/suits/chrysanthemum#sake-cup), and [![monthicon_10.png](/hanafuda/icons/monthicon_10.png =20x)Deer](/en/hanafuda/suits/maple#deer).
 Among these, the ![monthicon_3.png](/hanafuda/icons/monthicon_3.png =20x)Curtain is worth 20 points on its own as well, making it the most valuable card in the game.